 On January 25, 2013, I began tweeting about what was supposed to be a routine commuter flight from Washington-Dulles International to my home in Charlotte, North Carolina.
 My tweets grew increasingly frantic though, as I began detailing an emerging,mysterious disaster.
 Over the course of the next few days I continued this narrative, which eventually wound up with my interrogation at the hands of a strange foreign agent.
 And finally, after four days of such tweets, following the release of a murky video to my family, my Twitter account disappeared.
 Poof!
 I was gone.

 Of course, the whole story was made up.I had seen some of the early messages on Twitter, and I had been worried--worried enough, anyway, to check various news sites to see if there was other news confirming this, and worried enough to mention it to Spouse.
-Since I don't know the person in real life and didn't see other confirmation, I concluded that others, whom the writer did know, would take care of it.
+Since I don't know Mark Sample, the internet prankster, in real life and didn't see other confirmation, I concluded that others, whom the writer did know, would take care of it.
 I still wondered about it, though.

 Stupid me.
 I was worried about a person, another human being whom I thought might be in danger, not realizing that I was part of a War of the Worlds-type prank.
 People aren't accountable on the internet.
 I was stupid for worrying that something bad was unfolding, even though all of us have seen plenty of bad things unfolding on the internet with early intimations being posted to social media.